NLion74/Matrix-Notifier/README.md

 # Emoji codes can be found here: https://www.webfx.com/tools/emoji-cheat-sheet/
 X-Tags(Case Sensitive) - Tags(Case Insensitive), Tag(Case Insensitive), ta(Case Insensitive)

 # Used to enable and disable markdown.
 Default is set to false.
-Cannot be used repeatedly
+Cannot be used repeatedly.
 X-Markdown(Case Sensitive) - Markdown(Case Insensitive), m(Case Insensitive)

+# Used to manipulate how many messages the server should return when requesting messages via HTTP GET.
+X-Limit(Case Sensitive) - Limit(Case Insensitive), l(Case Insensitive)
 ```

 If you need more examples take a look into the examples directory.